We’re living longer than ever before. That’s great news, but it also comes with new financial challenges.

 Assumptions and Risk Disclosure

-The information provided on this page is for educational purposes only and should not be considered investment, legal, or tax advice.
-It is designed to help explain how longevity benefits work and what potential outcomes might look like under certain assumptions.
+The information on this page is provided for educational purposes only and is not intended as investment, legal, or tax advice.
+It is designed solely to illustrate how longevity-based investment benefits may work under certain assumptions.
+Actual results will vary.

-All illustrations, examples, and case studies are hypothetical and are meant to demonstrate potential scenarios—not guarantee actual outcomes.
-They do not reflect the performance of any individual investor, portfolio, or account.
+All illustrations, examples, and case studies are hypothetical and are intended to demonstrate potential scenarios—not to predict or guarantee actual outcomes.
+They do not represent the performance of any individual investor, portfolio, or account.

-- In the event of death or early withdrawal, beneficiaries may receive 75% of the lesser of the initial investment or the current market value, plus 1% for each year the account was active.
+- In the event of death or early withdrawal, hypothetical scenarios assume that beneficiaries may receive 75% of the lesser of the initial investment or current market value, plus 1% for each full year the account was active.

-- Case studies assume standard market conditions and do not account for unexpected volatility, inflation, or changing personal circumstances.
+- Case studies assume standardized market growth of 8% annually and do not incorporate unexpected market volatility, inflation, changes in interest rates, or changes in an investor’s personal circumstances.

-Risks to Consider:
+Risks to Consider

-Market Risk: Investment values may rise or fall depending on broader market performance.
+- Market Risk: Investment values will fluctuate and may be worth more or less than the amount invested.
 There are no guaranteed returns.

-Sequence of Returns Risk: The timing of market gains or losses—especially near payout age—can significantly affect outcomes.
+- Sequence of Returns Risk: The order and timing of market gains or losses—particularly near the payout phase—can materially affect results.

-Longevity Risk: Living longer than expected may dilute the pooled benefit effect.
-Conversely, shorter-than-expected lifespans may impact value received.
+- Longevity Risk: Living longer than projected may reduce the pooled benefit per participant; shorter-than-expected lifespans may affect the amount received.

-Redemption Impact: Voluntary or early withdrawals by other participants may affect the overall fund performance.
+- Redemption Impact: Early or voluntary withdrawals by other participants can impact overall fund performance and distribution outcomes.

-No forecast, projection, or hypothetical return should be relied upon as a promise or representation of future results.
-You should evaluate your personal situation and consult a qualified advisor before making any financial decisions.
+No forecast, projection, or hypothetical return should be relied upon as a promise or representation of future performance.
+Investors should carefully evaluate their own circumstances and consult a qualified financial professional before making any investment decision.